mobxjs/mobx/docs/refguide/observe.md

 # Intercept & Observe [🚀]

 _⚠️ **Warning**: intercept and observe are low level utilities, and should not be needed in practice.
-Use some form of [reaction](autorun.md) instead. `observe` doesn't respect transactions and doesn't support deep observing of changes.
+Use some form of [reaction](autorun.md) instead, as `observe` doesn't respect transactions and doesn't support deep observing of changes.
 Using these utilities is an anti-pattern.
 If you intend to get access to the old and new value using `observe`, use [`reaction`](api.md#reaction) instead. ⚠️_

 `observe` and `intercept` can be used to monitor the changes of a single observable.
 They **_don't_** track nested observables.